gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a second-arc downgraded state that can persist across another slice as a genuine weaker relational plateau rather than immediately loosening into clearer independent separation
 -	and a persisted second-arc downgraded plateau that can begin loosening toward clearer independent separation without losing all transformed relational organization at once
 -	a persisted second-arc downgraded state that can then loosen further while still remaining memory-bearing, drifting toward clearer independent separation without yet fully crossing into it
+-	a second-arc downgraded state that can then complete into stabilized clearer independent separation, with prior shared organization persisting only as weak transformed background constraint rather than active lower-order organization

 That is highly relevant to the RGPx framing of the prototype.